BrendanIzu/Plannr/README.md

 # Plannr

+# Problem Statement
+People who enjoy planning activities, as well as people who enjoy attending activities lack an efficient way to organize and view rsvp’s.
+This can lead to inaccurate preparations for events, as well as forgetting to send invitations to all persons intended, on the planner side.
+On the attendee side, lack of knowledge of who is planning on attending a certain event can lead to hesitation to commit to go.

 # Getting Started

 As of 12-9-2022, this app is published on Expo and can be connected to via this QR code.